hongo10/hongo10.github.io/_research/05_drude_ion.md

 - Verified the proposed methodology through rigorous comparison with available experimental data (osmotic pressure, diffusion coefficient, ion competition around protein and nucleic acids etc.).
 - 5 conference presentations with 1 paper published on “J. Chem.
 Theory Comput.” and 2 under preparation.
 - Improved the FF performance in producing thermodynamic properties by up to 50 % with the new set of parameters.
-- Code on working papaer is available on MacKerell Group GitHub [Link Text] (https://github.com/mackerell-lab/Paper_Ion_Protein_Nucleic-Acids)
+- Code on working papaer is available on MacKerell Group GitHub [here](https://github.com/mackerell-lab/Paper_Ion_Protein_Nucleic-Acids)